shakes76/PatternAnalysis-2024/recognition/VQVAE_47323254/README.md

 <img src="images/downscale_16_images.png" alt="downscale 16" height="250"/>

 ## Observations
-There was no overfitting observed during my experiments.
+There was no observable overfitting during my experiments.
 The model often performed better on the validation and test sets than on the training data.
 I carefully checked there was no data leakage in the training phase.
 I believe the following factors contributed to this result:

 1. **Training Data Size**: The training set was significantly larger than the validation and test sets (11,460 vs. 660 and 540, respectively).
 This larger dataset likely contained more diverse and generalisable features, which allows the model to learn patterns that applied well to the unseen data.
 The model parameters may have been better optimised for the smaller, specific patterns in the validation and test data.

 2. **Model Complexity**: The model may not have been complex enough to fully capture all the features in the larger training set.
 As a result, it may have generalised better to the smaller validation and test sets, where fewer features needed to be captured.

 3. **Data Similarity**: The HipMRI images used in this experiment were very similar to each other.
 This likely allowed the model to learn the general features of the dataset quickly, leading to good performance on both validation and test data.